 My hypothesis is that smaller pterosaurs carried diseases which killed the larger pterosaurs.
 This is normal in closely related groups of animals.
 For example, humans and chimps share all or at least almost all of their communicable diseases, and the other great apes share most of the same communicable diseases with humans and chimps.

-In the Cretaceous, the birds competed with the smaller pterosaurs and drove them into extinction.
-With the disease carrying smaller pterosaurs out of the way, the larger pterosaurs were able to grow larger still.
-So the pterosaurs evolved larger and larger species as the smaller species went extinct, until several of the last of them, including Quetzalcoatlus, reached enormous size.
+In the Cretaceous, the birds competed with the smaller pterosaurs and no doubt drove some species to extinction.
+With the disease carrying smaller pterosaurs extinct or at least more rare, the larger pterosaurs were able to grow larger still.
+So the pterosaurs evolved larger and larger species as the smaller species went extinct or became rare, until several of the last of pterosaurs from the family Azhdarchidae, including Quetzalcoatlus, reached enormous size.
 Quetzalcoatlus' wingspans have been estimated at between 12 and 18 meters or 40 to 59 feet.
-It is widely believed that Quetzalcoatlus and related species from the late cretaceous were the largest organism ever to fly.
+It is widely believed that Quetzalcoatlus and related species from the late cretaceous were the largest organisms ever to fly.

 The birds could not compete with the pterosaurs at those very large sizes.
 This was not necessarily because the physiology of birds prevented them from becoming large.
 Rather it was probably because very large birds would have have been killed by the communicable diseases carried by the smaller birds.